-Wearing a face covering in public is optional and is not required by the law.
+Wearing a face covering in most public places is optional and is not required by the law.
 If you choose to wear one, it is important to use it properly, and wash your hands before putting it on and after taking it off.